kristijorgji/kxypto_bot/README.md

 ## Database setup

-This project uses `knex` tool for migrating and seeding the database.
+This project uses `knex` tool for migrating and seeding the MySQL database.

 You can use the `package.json` commands for creating migrations, seeds or running them.